afragen/git-updater/README.md

 A simple plugin to enable automatic updates to your GitHub or Bitbucket hosted WordPress plugins and themes.

-This plugin is not allowed in the wp.org repo. :frowning:
+This plugin is [not allowed in the wp.org repo](https://github.com/afragen/github-updater/issues/34). :frowning:

 ## Description

 This plugin was designed to simply update any GitHub hosted WordPress plugin or theme.
 Your plugin or theme **must** contain a header in the style.css header or in the plugin's header denoting the location on GitHub.
 The format is as follows.
-The folder name of the theme or plugin **must** be the same as the repo name.

 `GitHub Theme URI: afragen/test-child`
 `GitHub Theme URI: https://github.com/afragen/test-child`